tuva-health/docs/docs/terminology/loinc.md

 ## What is LOINC?

-**LOINC** stands for *Logical Idendifiers Names and Codes*.
-It provides a universal code system for identifying laboratory and clincal observations, survey instruments, and documents in electronichealth records.
+**LOINC** stands for *Logical Observation Identifiers Names and Codes*.
+It provides a universal code system for identifying laboratory and clinical observations, survey instruments, and documents in electronic health records.

-LOINC enables consistent electronic exchance and pooling of clinical data like: lab test results or vital signs across different healthcare system and organization.
+LOINC enables consistent electronic exchange and pooling of clinical data such as lab test results or vital signs across different healthcare systems and organizations.

-It helps to translate diverse local coding system into common vocabulary, facilitating interperability and accurate data sharing in healthcare, research, and public health.
+It helps translate diverse local coding systems into a common vocabulary, facilitating interoperability and accurate data sharing in healthcare, research, and public health.

 ## Tuva Seed File Update Process